francishioe1223/Robotic-Systems-Course-Assignment/README.md

 # Robotics Systems Coursework

-This repository contains my coursework submissions for the **Robotics Systems** module as part of my Robotics MSc program.
+This repository contains my coursework submissions for the **Robotics Systems** module in the Robotics MSc program at the University of Bristol..
 The coursework demonstrates practical implementation of autonomous robotics systems using Arduino-based platforms.

 ## Project Overview